Welcome to MSUG: Michigan SAS Users Group

 We are always looking for speakers for future meetings - please contact us if you are interested in presenting!

-A big thank you to the sponsor of our 2023 1-Day Conference:
+A big thank you to the sponsors of our 2025 1-Day Conference:

 About Us